 Puppies usually outgrow the behavior, but some very submissive dogs continue as adults.
 In puppies, the scent of the urine also tells the other dog about the baby’s sexual status and maturity level, which also serves to tell other dogs that the puppy is no threat.
 However, adolescent boy puppy urine has a much higher content of testosterone, which signals mature dogs they should "teach him" before he gets too big for his furry britches.

 In this ultimate display of submission, puppies typically throw themselves at the owner’s feet.
 They wiggle with lots of loose, low-held tail wags and avert their eyes—the opposite of a steady hard eye stare, which is a challenge in dog language.
 In showing his submission, the puppy places his body position as low as possible.
 Finally, the pup squats close the floor and wets, though sometimes he turns onto his back before wetting.
 Submissive wetting behavior most commonly happens during greetings when you return home after an absence.

-What NOT To Do
+What Not to Do

-Owners of new puppies understandably object to the dog wetting on the floor.
-Even youngsters that have been properly potty trained can display submissive urination during greeting displays or when they feel stressed around older dogs or strangers.
+Understandably, owners of new puppies typically object to the dog wetting on the floor.
+Even youngsters that have been properly potty-trained can display submissive urination during greetings or when they feel stressed around older dogs or strangers.
 Some of the same behaviors that look like a guilty puppy may include submissive wetting designed to appease your upset feelings.

-How To Stop Puppy Submissive Wetting
+How to Stop Puppy Submissive Wetting

-- Avoid “looming” over top of a puppy.
+- Avoid looming over top of a puppy.
 Instead, give your puppy space and some busy work for his brain to think so he’s distracted from feeling submissive.